pedenys/ethicaspinoza/README.md

 This is just HTML, CSS and JavaScript with Jquery.

-⚠️&nbsp;Anybody with basic HTML skills can make a PR and is welcomed to do so !
-Tagging text is boring but very useful&nbsp;✨💫✨&nbsp;⚠️
+**⚠️&nbsp;Anybody with basic HTML skills can make a PR and is welcomed to do so !
+Tagging text is boring but very useful&nbsp;💫**

 ## Project